Recommended Hardware for Cinema 4D:

-The majority of design tasks in Cinema 4D (including creating, modifying, and animating 3D models) is only able to utilize a single CPU core which makes a high frequency CPU - regardless of the core count - an ideal choice for these tasks.
-Because of this, our Design & Animation workstation comes with an Intel Core i7 7700K CPU capable of speeds of up to 4.2GHz.
+The majority of design tasks in Cinema 4D (including creating, modifying, and animating 3D models) are only able to utilize a single CPU core which makes a high frequency CPU - regardless of the core count - an ideal choice for these tasks.
+Because of this, our Design & Animation workstation comes with an Intel Core i7 8700K CPU capable of speeds of up to 4.7GHz.

 However, the rendering capabilities built into Cinema 4D - along with other CPU-based rendering engines likes Arnold, Mental Ray, V-Ray, and Keyshot - are very efficient at utilizing a high number of cores.
 In fact, most of these engines scale almost perfectly which makes a CPU with twice the number of cores nearly twice as fast (assuming similar clock speeds).
 Dual processors can be effective for pure rendering, but they tend to have lower clock speeds and aren't ideal for workstations where modeling is a core part of the workflow.